Things to Do in Vancouver – April 2023

-There’s so much to do and see in Vancouver in April that we actually had trouble narrowing it down to these four picks – and we haven’t said that in a really long time!
-From a truly breathtaking selection of musical acts visiting Vancouver, through to a big name sporting event, and nature’s own cherry blossom extravaganza, there are some really great reasons to visit Vancouver in April.
+With spring in full swing, but our mountains still boasting snow, there’s so much to do and see in Vancouver in April that we actually had trouble narrowing it down to these four picks!
+From easter egg hunts, through to a big-name sporting event, and nature’s own cherry blossom extravaganza, there are some really great reasons to visit Vancouver in April.

 Vancouver Cherry Blossom Festival

 The blossoms are back!
 Vancouver Cherry Blossom Festival officially kicks off on April 1 with The Big Picnic at Yaletown’s David Lam Park, with other highlights including the Sakura Days Japan Fair at VanDusen Botanical Garden (April 15 & 16), and Bike the Blossoms (April 22), with plenty of Tree Talks & Walks in between.
 If you’re not a joiner, it’s still worth checking out the festival’s website for mobile maps of neighbourhoods showing you what’s blooming and where in the city.

 Easter in Vancouver